ember-learn/ember-blog/source/2019-03-30-the-ember-times-issue-91.md

 ## [RFCs around EmberObject Base Class 💡](https://github.com/emberjs/rfcs/pulls)

-[@pzuraq](https://github.com/pzuraq) opened 2 new RFCs around using the `EmberObject` base class.
+[@pzuraq](https://github.com/pzuraq) opened 2 new RFCs around using the `EmberObject` **base class**.

-The [@classic Decorator RFC](https://github.com/emberjs/rfcs/pull/468) adds a set of warnings for users who adopt native class syntax with `EmberObject` base classes.
+The [@classic Decorator RFC](https://github.com/emberjs/rfcs/pull/468) adds a **set of warnings** for users who adopt **native class syntax** with `EmberObject` base classes.
 By using the `@classic` decorator, the warnings around edge cases such as `init` vs `constructor` or use of `Mixins` are turned off.
 These warnings are used as a guide for components to slowly migrate away from extending from `EmberObject` to more standalone such as `GlimmerComponent`.

 The [Injection Hook Normalization RFC](https://github.com/emberjs/rfcs/pull/467) supersedes the submitted [Classic Class Owner Tunnel RFC](https://github.com/emberjs/rfcs/pull/451).
-This RFC looks to answer how we should handle dependency injection (DI) when we are not extending from the `EmberObject` base class.
+This RFC looks to answer **how** we should **handle dependency injection (DI)** when we are not extending from the `EmberObject` base class.
 It proposes to assign values during construction by normalising the assignment of the `owner`, access to injected properties, and follow the same conventions as other popular DI frameworks.

 Read more about [@classic Decorator RFC](https://github.com/emberjs/rfcs/pull/468) and [Injection Hook Normalization RFC](https://github.com/emberjs/rfcs/pull/467) on GitHub!